rmai21/satellites/README.md

 # Satellites

+## Description
+- A web application with the ability to showcase the position and velocity vectors of a given space station satellite at a given time, through a search feature as well as showcasing the full list of space station satellites in the provided TLE data. (https://celestrak.org/NORAD/elements/gp.php?GROUP=stations&FORMAT=tle)

 ## Features/Technologies Used
-- React.js
+- React.js (Frontend)
-- Flask
+- Flask (Backend)
-- MongoDb
+- MongoDb (Data Organization)
-- Webscraping
+- Webscraping (Data Extraction)
 - Full Stack Web Application

 ## Project Timeline